biodash/biodash.github.io/content/codeclub/S04E15/index.md

 ### Unusual values

-Sometimes a histogram may have very wide axis limits, but there are no visible bars on the sides:
+Sometimes, plots like histograms have very wide axis limits yet no visible bars on the sides of the plot:

 <div class="highlight">